ghga-de/milestones-docs/2_horseshoe_bat/technical_specification.md

 returned to the Data Submitter for reference.
 If the validation fails then the data submitter is notified of a failure (2.2).

-**Note:** A Submission can have one of the following status: `in progress`, `submitted`, `released`.
-At this stage, the Submission is neither considered 'submitted' nor is it considered as 'released' for public consumption.
+**Note:** A Submission can have one of the following status: `in progress` and `completed`.
+At this stage, the Submission is considered as 'in progress'.

 ### 3.0 Data Submitter wants to update a Submission